 Wood Burning Stove: There is a wood burning stove in the living room and a supply of wood at the house for guests to use.

-Bed Linen and Towels: Bed linen and towels are provided for guests.
-Please bring your own towels for the beach.
+Bed Linen and Towels: Bed linen and towels are provided.

 More at this Property: Wireless internet access.
 Iron and ironing board.
 Drying rack in the kitchen for clothes.